Ceheiss/monochrome/_posts/2019-11-28-refactoring-kata.md

   return score;
 };
 ```

 As Jacek told us, focus first on the **bottleneck**  when refactoring, what is urgent.
 As the size of the method was huge, and did a lot of different things, that was a good starting point.

 First things we noticed was the readability of the conditions, it would be great to extract what is that you are looking for, for example: `this.scorePlayer1 === this.scorePlayer2`.
 What you are really asking is if there is a draw, so we can store that in "isDraw".
 If that condition is true, you proceed to do a series of actions.
 What is the aim of those actions?
 Well, to get the scores in a drawing situation.
-So `"shift-command-J-M"` and extract that functionality into it's own... well... function, and call it innside the main function.
+So `"shift-command-J-M"` and extract that functionality into it's own... well... function, and call it inside the main function.

 Talking about this is a bit abstract without code, so here is the result:

 ```javascript
 TennisGame1.prototype.getDrawScore = function() {
   switch (this.scorePlayer1) {